serenity-is/docs/services/handler_auto_registration.md

 [AddProxyRequestHandlers](../api/dotnet/Serenity.Net.Services/Serenity.Extensions.DependencyInjection/ServiceCollectionExtensions/AddProxyRequestHandlers.md) registers transient proxies that let the DI container resolve the generic handler interfaces like `ICreateHandler<TRow>`, `IUpdateHandler<TRow>`, `IDeleteHandler<TRow>`, `IListHandler<TRow>`, `IRetrieveHandler<TRow>`, and `IUndeleteHandler<TRow>` on demand — even when the concrete handler is only registered for its own specific interface (e.g. `ILanguageSaveHandler`).

+The same proxies are registered for the async variants: `ICreateHandlerAsync<TRow>`, `IUpdateHandlerAsync<TRow>`, `IDeleteHandlerAsync<TRow>`, `IListHandlerAsync<TRow>`, `IRetrieveHandlerAsync<TRow>`, and `IUndeleteHandlerAsync<TRow>`.
+These resolve the async handler (e.g. `SaveRequestHandlerAsync<TRow>`) and expose `CreateAsync`/`UpdateAsync`/... methods that accept a `CancellationToken`.

+When a custom handler is only implemented for one mode (sync or async), the proxy can still resolve the other mode: [`DefaultHandlerFactory`](../api/dotnet/Serenity.Net.Services/Serenity.Services/DefaultHandlerFactory.md) detects the companion interface and wraps the custom handler so the requested mode is served — an async request for a row whose only custom handler is synchronous returns the sync handler wrapped in a `SyncToAsync...` adapter, and vice versa.
+This means existing synchronous custom handlers keep working unchanged from asynchronous code.

 > Every handler receives an [`IRequestContext`](../api/dotnet/Serenity.Net.Services/Serenity.Services/IRequestContext.md) through its constructor, and the built-in handlers derive from [`BaseRequestHandler`](../api/dotnet/Serenity.Net.Services/Serenity.Services/BaseRequestHandler.md).
 See [Request Context](request-context.md) for what the context provides and how the base class exposes it.

 ## Handler Registry, Factory & Activator